luciotato/LiteScript/devel/generated-js/v0.8/lite-to-c/interfaces/Iterable.lite.md

 ####Notes on Iterable.Position

 The "extra" property type and content, depends on each class implementing the *Iterable* interface.
-Should be used to store the state required to perform a fast `iterableNext()`
+It can be used to store the state required to perform a fast `iterableNext()`